thoughtworks/simplebandit/README.md

 ### Configuring learning rate and temperature

 You can adjust how quick the bandit learns (and forgets) with the `learningRate`.
-You can adjust how much it exploits (higher probability for higher scoring actions) or exploits (higher probability for lower scoring actions) with `temperature`:
+You can adjust how much it exploits (higher probability for higher scoring actions) or explores (higher probability for lower scoring actions) with `temperature`:

 ```typescript
 const bandit = new SimpleBandit.fromActionIds(['apple', 'pear'], (learningRate:1.0), (temperature:5.0))